Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 There are still regions of phase space where trajectories diverge, which we put down to our incomplete truncation.
 For instance, it happens that divergences can be recovered for $-\bar{q}^{\prime}(k_0)$ large enough, even if $1+n \bar{F} >0$.
 But once again we must not forget that our truncation is very incomplete since it only takes into account strictly local couplings, that the operators only take into account two-replica couplings and that we have limited ourselves to the quartic sector\footnote{Numerically, many of these divergences can be removed by a little shift of the initial value for $\bar{v}_{4,1}(k_0)$, seeming to outline a complicated phase space.
 It should still be noted, however, that these observations are made based on a very limited truncation.}.
 We can in a way think that these operators extend the domain of analyticity of the flow, but not maximally, and that a complete reconstruction of the phase space would require more interactions.
 However, we believe that these results are sufficient to "prove the concept" while waiting for more elaborate methods.

-One limitation comes from the sign of $\bar{F}$, which in our approximation has only two couplings, and we believe that this limits the physical region of $\bar{q}^\prime$, which could be extended by adding more couplings between replicas.
-Another limitation comes from the assumption \eqref{conditioncritical}, and in Figure \ref{flowNzero4} we show that the trajectories we studied here are compatible with a $\beta$ of the order of $100$ -- the function $C(k)$ plotted in the figure is $C(k):=k^{-1}/(\bar{\kappa}^2 \bar{w}_{6,1})$, and the values are compatibles with a temperature inverse of order $\beta \sim 100$.
-For this value, the continuous approximation is also perfectly valid.
+One limitation arises from the sign of $\bar{F}$, which, in our approximation, depends on only two couplings; we believe this restricts the physical domain of $\bar{q}^\prime$, which could be extended by incorporating additional inter-replica couplings.
+Another limitation stems from the assumption \eqref{conditioncritical}.
+In Figure \ref{flowNzero4}, we demonstrate that the trajectories studied here are compatible with an inverse temperature $\beta \approx 100$.
+Specifically, the function $C(k)$ plotted in the figure is defined as $C(k) := k^{-1} / (\bar{\kappa}^2 \bar{w}_{6,1})$, and these values are consistent with $\beta \sim 100$.
+At this scale, the continuous approximation remains perfectly valid.
 Indeed, defining:

 and,

 we get $S_1[100]=50$ and $S_2[100,1000] \approx 49.49$, i.e. a difference of just one percent.
 The rate of convergence is illustrated in Figure \ref{convrate}, for $n_{\text{max}}=10^4$.